huddyyeo/high_freq_trading/README.md

        'CalendarDate', 'Category', 'InternalTime', 'TradingDate',
        'BidWAvgPrice', 'AskWAvgPrice']

 In the first step, we calculate the smart price and future smart price of every row.
-The smart price consists of (BidPrice1*AskVol1 + AskPrice1*BidVol1)/(AskVol1+BidVol1) and future smart price refers to the smart price 30 seconds from the current price.
+The smart price consists of (BidPrice1 x AskVol1 + AskPrice1 x BidVol1)/(AskVol1+BidVol1) and future smart price refers to the smart price 30 seconds from the current price.
+Edge is then calculated (future smart price - current smart price)
-The simple moving average is then calculated of the smart price.
+The simple moving average is then calculated of the current smart price.
 Since the data is extremely large(>1gb), an efficient way to calculate SMA is necessary.

 ```
 def calc_sma_fast(dataset,duration=1):
     data=dataset[:]